Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 What is it?: Flatio is an MTR rental platform aimed at digital nomads, remote workers, and slow travelers.

 Pros: This platform boasts a 0% listing fee, as well as a particularly robust insurance plan for landlords in partnership with AXA.
-Additionally, Flatio boasts an impressive 92% average occupancy rate and claims that most of their tenants are willing to pay up to 25% more than the current market standard.
+Additionally, Flatio boasts an impressive 92% average occupancy rate and claims that most of its tenants are willing to pay up to 25% more than the current market standard.
 The combination of these two facts could also mean a pleasant uptick in revenue for you.

 Cons: Currently, Flatio operates mostly in Europe.